What funding is available for your PhD study?

 School of Mathematics

 Applicants must be graduates of a Scottish University with a First Class Honours degree.
 Students in their final year of an undergraduate degree who are expected to obtain a First-Class Honours degree may apply, withdrawing if they fail to do so.
-Applicants who are in receipt of a Government-funded Research Studentship, Research Council award or comparable scholarship will not be considered.
+The degree must be in a subject related to the field of proposed doctoral studies.